-Condominiums are the perfect home choice for individuals who want to live in a community with certain amenities, such as a swimming pool, and have no desire to undertake traditional property ownership responsibilities such as home repair maintenance or lawn care.
-Many condos are in highly desirable areas and generally are priced lower than buying a single–family house in the same neighborhood.
-Condominium living may be a great option for retirees, professionals, or those looking for the investment opportunity of renting the condo unit.
+Condominiums are the perfect home choice for people who want to live in a community with amenities, such as a swimming pool, without traditional property ownership responsibilities such as home repairs or lawn care.
+Many condos are in highly desirable areas and are generally priced lower than single-family houses in the same neighborhood.
+Condominium living may be a great option for retirees, professionals, or those looking for the investment opportunity of renting out a condo unit.

 If you own a condominium, you probably already know the benefits of being a member of the condominium community.
 However, sometimes disputes arise as a result of sharing common areas with others.
 You need to know your legal rights as a condo owner to be in a position to properly handle a condominium dispute.